fanioula/remoteRepTest/README.md

 remoteRepTest
 =============
-This is the content of the file in the master branch (locally, to be committed). v1.1
+This is the content of the file in the master branch.
+Preparing to test git fetch.